How Infidelity Can Impact Your PA Divorce

 Instead of simply hoping for the best, discuss what is possible with a Bucks County family attorney.
 You may have more paths to resolutions you are comfortable with than you initially realized.
 Simply accepting the terms your spouse moves forward or sharing an attorney with your spouse may not be in your best interests.
 Hiring a lawyer who will work for you and advocate on your behalf each step of the way means all issues can come to a full and fair closure now, which may help in avoiding future legal challenges as well.

 Were you unfaithful?
 Or did your spouse have an affair and you are unsure how your separation or divorce will be impacted?
 Family law experts understand how to assess your situation and attain your goals, even in the midst of an emotional, difficult situation.
 To secure the future you want, connect with the family law attorneys at Kardos, Rickles & Hand.
 Our lawyers have the experience and skills you need to assess your case and determine the best path forward.
-If you are planning to divorce in Pennsylvania or New Jersey, schedule a free initial consultation today, call 215-968-6602.
+If you are planning to divorce in Pennsylvania or New Jersey, schedule an initial consultation today, call 215-968-6602.